sandialabs/slycat/docs/index.rst

 groups of runs as a whole, higher level patterns can be seen despite variations in the individual runs.

-The Slycat system integrates data management, scalable analysis, and visualization via commodity web clients using a multi-tiered hierarchy of computation and data storage.
-Analysis models are computed local or on the Slycat server, and model artifacts are stored in a project database.
+The Slycat™ system integrates data management, scalable analysis, and visualization via commodity web clients using a multi-tiered hierarchy of computation and data storage.
+Analysis models are computed local or on the Slycat™ server, and model artifacts are stored in a project database.
 These artifacts are the basis for visualizations that are delivered to users’ desktops through ordinary web browsers.
-Slycat currently provides two types of analysis: canonical correlation analysis (CCA) to model relationships between inputs and output metrics, and time series analysis featuring clustering and comparative visualization of
+Slycat™ currently provides two types of analysis: canonical correlation analysis (CCA) to model relationships between inputs and output metrics, and time series analysis featuring clustering and comparative visualization of